saurabhnakade/Asgn-3-Image-Conv-Gray/README.md

 Steps:
 1. Write a sequential code
 2. Profile the program
-3. Use the template code Convert this sequential code into parallel code
+3. Use the template code (Image-Conv-T.cu file) and convert the sequential code into parallel code
 4. Profile the code